 Businesses tighten their belts during an economic downturn.
 Add a global pandemic to the mix, and it’s a recipe for disaster.
 Consumers, frightened, confused, and jobless, also tighten their belts.
 Here we take a look at research and lessons in history.
-Both can supply companies with guidance regarding marketing during an economic downturn.
+Both can supply companies with guidance regarding marketing strategy during an economic downturn.

 Of course, financial uncertainty forces us to analyze every spending decision.
 Some businesses might even decide to cut back on their marketing initiatives.
 After all, with so many people out of work, customers will not be spending money.

 But history has shown us this would be unwise.
 When a business maintains its marketing initiatives during an economic downturn, it recovers faster.
 If the company increases its marketing budget, its profits improve even quicker.

 An International Journal of Business and Social Sciences report published in 2015, Marketing During and After Recession, notes this phenomenon.
 It pulled information from a study by Tony Hiller in 1999, examining 1,000 European and American firms’ financial and marketing data.

 After an economic downturn (during the recovery period), businesses that increased marketing expenditures saw an average 4.3% increase in profits.
 Companies that maintained their marketing budget with no change saw a rise of 0.6% profit.
 And the profits of businesses that cut their marketing efforts fell by 0.8%

 Positioning Your Business in Essential Real Estate—Your Audience’s Mind